micro-lc/element-composer/README.md

 The project is a monorepo built with [yarn workspaces][workspaces] and [lerna][lerna].
 All workspaces can be found under the `packages` folder.
 Each package has its own readme file which contains detailed information about its content.

+## Vertical micro-frontend
+Are you interested in vertical split micro-frontends?

+Take also a look at [micro-lc][micro-lc]!

 ### Set up the local environment

 To develop the service locally you need: